There are so many different kinds of

 produce the training in Photoshop CS on purpose because I know

-that a lot of people in the U.S. and especially around the world were
+that a lot of people in the U.S. and especially around the world

 still using and getting used to Photoshop CS.